-Will candling tell me if an egg is fertile before it goes into the incubator?
+Will candling tell me whether an egg is fertile or not before incubation?

 How do I know what I'm looking for?

-If you're new to candling, you will need help to gauge whether what you're seeing is what you should be seeing.
+- If you're new to candling, you'll need help to gauge whether what you're seeing is what you should be seeing.

-My step-by-step guide to hatching covers exactly that with text, images and video-clips.
+- My step-by-step guide to hatching covers exactly that with text, photos and video-clips.
 You can find out more about it here.

-Does it matter which way up the egg is?
+Does it matter which way up the egg is when candling?

-always be stored with their more pointed end downwards and you can begin
+Please note: fertile eggs should always be stored and incubated with their more pointed end downwards.

-Does moving the egg when I'm candling damage it?
+Does moving the egg during candling damage it?

 No, as long as you're careful and as long as you don't candle after day 18 of incubation.
-You will generally need to turn it to see what's going on inside, particularly as you come to the later stages of incubation.
+You will generally need to turn the egg to see what's going on inside, particularly as you come to the later stages of incubation.
+Always take it slowly.

-Commercially-made ovascopes like the Brinsea have a turning wheel to help with this; otherwise just use your hand but be careful – eggs slip easily.
+Some commercially-made ovascopes like the Brinsea have a turning wheel to help with this.
+If you don't have an Ovascope, use your hand to turn but be careful – eggs slip easily.

 How long should the egg be out of the incubator?

-It's perfectly safe to mark eggs as you candle them, and I find it helps with keeping an eye on progress.
+Yes, it's perfectly safe to mark eggs as you candle them, and it helps keep an eye on progress.

-It also helps to mark the air cell at intervals so you can see that it's still growing, particularly during the final stages when it's hard to see much else inside the egg.
+* It also helps to mark the air cell at intervals so you can see that it's still growing, particularly during the final stages when it's hard to see much else.

-I also mark each egg either with its breed and with a number which I then keep on a chart.
+* I also mark each one with its breed and with a number which I then keep on a chart.